UOM-EEE-EEEN11202/notes-part1/docs/chapters/computer_software/files_and_folders.rst

 .. figure:: file_explorer.png
   :width: 800
+  :align: center
   :alt: The Windows file explorer

-By convention, the letter C:\\ refers to the hard drive in the computer being used.
+By convention, the letter :console:`C:\\` refers to the hard drive in the computer being used.
 You may see other letters being used.
-For example, students logged in to computers at the University of Manchester also have a P:\\ drive.
+For example, students logged in to computers at the University of Manchester also have a :console:`P:\\` drive.
 This is a *network drive*.
-The P:\\ drive storage isn't on the computer being used, it's connected via the Internet and so given a different address letter.
-(This arrangement is very common for shared computers, as you want files to be accessible no matter which computer you log in to.
-You can't do this if the files are only stored on the one physical computer.)
+The :console:`P:\\` drive storage isn't on the computer being used, it's connected via the Internet and so given a different address letter.

+This arrangement is very common for shared computers, although different places may use different letters.
+For shared devices, you want files to be accessible no matter which computer you log in to.
+You can't do this if the files are only stored on the one physical computer.
 If you plug in a USB thumb drive, it will be given another letter, which may vary from computer to computer.

 Using a drive letter is a form of *physical addressing*.
 It forces you to think about *where* you are storing the files.
 Is it on this computer, a thumb drive, or on a network computer, and so on.

-In many programming languages the backslash character (\\) has a special meaning and can't be used directly.
+In many programming languages the backslash character :console:`\\` has a special meaning and can't be used directly.
 It's thus common to enter a Windows path using two backslashes, i.e. as

 .. code-block:: console

 	C:\\Users\\alex\\hello_world.py

-or with forward slashes (/) as
+or with forward slashes :console:`/` as

 .. code-block:: console